75Justin/DictSnap-API/README.md

   allowfullscreen>
 </iframe>]

-🌟 Features
+## 🌟 Features
 🔍 Search for English words

-💬 View meaning, synonyms, and example usage
+💬 View meaning, example usage, and phonetic
 ❤️ Mark words as favorites
+📝 Copy to clipboard

-📜 Track search history
+## 📜 Track search history

 DictSnap is great for students, English learners, and educators who want a lightweight tool to enrich their vocabulary.

 --
-🧰 Project Structure
+## 🧰 Project Structure

 DictSnap-API/
-├── README.md              # This documentation
+├── README.md              This documentation
-└── index.html             # Demo file that embeds the ToolJet app using iframe
+└── index.html             Demo file that embeds the ToolJet app using iframe

-🚀 Deployment Notes
+## 🚀 Deployment Notes
 DictSnap is hosted entirely on ToolJet Cloud.
 There’s no need for API keys or backend setup.
 All updates to the dictionary happen within the ToolJet interface and are instantly reflected in the embedded version.

-📄 License
+## 📄 License
-© 2025 — Built by Justin Valladares and Nathanael Morales
+© 2025 — Built by Justin Valladares and Natanael Morales